akshayverma3685/SocialPipe-bot/README.md

 <h1 align="center">🌍 SocialPipe Bot</h1>

 <p align="center">
-  <b>A multi-social hub bot that brings all your social media notifications & DMs into Telegram with reply support 💬</b>
+  <b>A multi-social hub bot that connects all your social media accounts (Instagram, WhatsApp, Twitter, Snapchat, etc.) into Telegram.
+You will receive all notifications, DMs, and updates directly in Telegram, organized by category.
+You can also reply from Telegram itself 💬</b>
 </p>

 <p align="center">